Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **Extend your program to ignore case and punctuation.
 For example, “example.” “example,” and “Example” should all increment the same counter.**

 [11.4 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%2011.%20Associative%20Containers/Codes/11.4%20Solution.cpp)

+## Exercise 11.5

+**Explain the difference between a map and a set.
+When might you use one or the other?**

+`set` : Only store one type of elements as keys.

+`map` : Store key-value pairs such as {key, value} and each value is binded to a key.

+Use `set` when we only need to store one type of elements and `map` when we need to store key-value pairs.